 Avoid too much information: That means reading or watching the news, browsing your favourite blogs or checking social media – you don’t want to overload your brain before you’ve even begun.

 Eat a decent breakfast, and a healthy one at that: You’re working from home so you have the luxury of time (compared to those who commute) and that means you can make things like healthy omelettes or non-processed porridge with fresh berries.
 Sainsbury's offer some superb healthy recipes if you need some ideas.

 Home is home.
 It’s a place that you’ll associate with free time and relaxation.
 As you’ll want to keep it that way, you’ll need to create a specific zone for your business.
 Somewhere that feels professional and can be shut away and hidden when the working day is done.

 If you have the luxury of a study, then dedicate this room to your freelancing.
-If there’s no space, then find clever ways to rope off an area of your dining room or spare bedroom – just try and place your desk somewhere away from where you normally relax in the evenings, so you can switch off.
+If there’s no space, then find smart ways to rope off an area of your dining room or spare bedroom – try and place your desk somewhere away from where you usually relax in the evenings so that you can switch off.

-To really make your home office perfect, then consider the following tips:
+To make your home office perfect, consider the following tips:

 Let in the light: You should preferably be somewhere close to a window.
 It helps enormously with productivity and happiness.
 Just make sure the sunlight doesn’t bounce off your screen.

 Surround yourself with things you love: This might mean artworks by people you admire, or a shelf full of creative books that inspire you.
 Check out East End Prints for some seriously lush prints.